HarvMatthews/SocialMedia_ReportGen/README.md

-Very Simple Project used to self-learn git /GitHub
+Very Simple Project using to self learn various skills

 Displays the ranking of your most messaged and snapped friends on Snapchat and the ranking of the most sent/recieved words of all time (Removes some filler words automatically such as a, i, the)